 ●In the latest update, at a median follow-up of 8.5 years, there was a nonstatistically significant trend in five-year progression-free survival favoring the chemotherapy group (38 versus 30 percent, hazard ratio [HR] 0.81, p = 0.068) .
 When ineligible patients were excluded from the analysis, the difference was statistically significant.

 Five-year overall survival was not significantly better in the chemotherapy group (51 versus 48 percent, HR for death 0.88, 95% CI 0.68-1.14).
 The implications of these findings on the decision to pursue chemotherapy after resection are discussed below.
 (See 'Therapy after resection of liver metastases' below.)

-Thus, whether there is a net benefit for upfront chemotherapy as compared to initial resection for patients with a metachronous presentation of potentially resectable CRC liver metastases remains uncertain.
+Thus, whether there is a net benefit for upfront chemotherapy as compared to initial resection for patients with a metachronous presentation of potentially resectable colorectal cancer (CRC) liver metastases remains uncertain.
 We generally prefer immediate resection rather than upfront chemotherapy.
 However, these decisions must often be made on a case-by case basis, with consideration of the following issues:

 ●Are there sufficient risks or suggestions of possible poor tumor biology such that the addition of one additional factor (ie, progression on chemotherapy) would be sufficient to not offer resection?

 ●Does the patient have diabetes, obesity, or other factors that compromise liver health, such that any degree of liver injury from preoperative chemotherapy might be significantly deleterious?